darafferty/rapthor/docs/source/parset.rst

         measurement sets, see :doc:`preparation`.

     download_initial_skymodel
-        Download the initial skymodel automatically instead of using a user-provided one (default is `True`).
+        Download the initial sky model automatically instead of using a user-provided one (default is ``True``).
+This option is ignored if a file is specified with the :term:`input_skymodel` option.

     download_initial_skymodel_radius
-        The radius in degrees out to which a skymodel should be downloaded (default is 5.0).
+        The radius in degrees out to which a sky model should be downloaded (default is 5.0).

     download_initial_skymodel_server
-        Place to download the initial skymodel from (default is TGSS).
-        This can either be `TGSS` to use the `TFIR GMRT Sky Survey`, or `GSM` to use the `Global Sky Model`.
+        Place to download the initial sky model from (default is ``TGSS``).
+This can either be ``TGSS`` to use the TFIR GMRT Sky Survey or ``GSM`` to use the Global Sky Model.

     download_overwrite_skymodel
-        Overwrite any existing skymodel with a downloaded one (default is False).
+        Overwrite any existing sky model with a downloaded one (default is ``False``).

     input_skymodel
         Full path to the input sky model file, with true-sky fluxes (required if automatic download is disabled).
 If you also have a sky model with apparent flux densities, specify it with the :term:`apparent_skymodel` option.

 	    See :doc:`preparation` for more info on preparing the sky model.

     apparent_skymodel
         Full path to the input sky model file, with apparent-sky fluxes